trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 - They handle tokens, which are digital assets stored on the blockchain
 - They provide backend logic that users can trust because it cannot change

-You can create your own smart contracts or use the built-in contract that the SDK provides for managing tokens in Unity projects.
-The built-in contract is compatible with the [FA2 token standard](../../architecture/tokens/FA2), which means that you can use a single smart contract to manage any number of types of tokens.

 The Contract example scene shows how to deploy a contract from a Unity project.

+The SDK provides a built-in contract that you can use instead of writing your own.
+This contract manages different kinds of tokens.

 To deploy the built-in contract, call the `TezosManager.Instance.Tezos.TokenContract.Deploy` method and pass a callback function: